boukhalfa-khaled/Development-Web-Mobile-Apps/README.md

 ## Files

-At the moment, all material is available in Google Drive!
+At the moment, all material is available in Google Drive [Here](https://drive.google.com/drive/folders/1aywXpUXIaBCxYRNPinzlQglaqyzvrn-I).
- [Here](https://drive.google.com/drive/folders/1aywXpUXIaBCxYRNPinzlQglaqyzvrn-I).

  ## ToDo
 1. Use Figma to design the website.
-2. Get started coding using HTML, CSS, and JavaScript.
+2. Get started coding using HTML, CSS, and vanilla JavaScript(No framework).